rekluzlabs/NikakudoriMahjong/README.md

 - **Visual Effects:** Animated connections, more features on the way
 - **No Ads or Tracking:** Clean, stress-free gameplay

+sign up to be notified when the game goes live on the Google Play store at https://rekluzlabs.github.io

 ## License

 *Copyright © 2026 Rekluz Labs.
 All rights reserved.*